 The litany of security challenges in this new era of cloud-only, hybrid cloud and on-premises delivery models makes it essential that organizations undertake a proactive re-evaluation of their security posture and strategy.

 With insider threats becoming more prevalent, it's more important than ever for organisations to understand human behaviour and how staff interact with company data.

 This allows organisations to take a human-centric approach to threat prevention based on that information.

-A report by Osterman Research, sponsored by Forcepoint, compared the advantages and disadvantages of using different approaches to securing a company’s cloud data.
+A report by Osterman Research, sponsored by Forcepoint, compares the advantages and disadvantages of using different approaches to securing a company's cloud data.

 The two general approaches to addressing whichever pattern is most relevant are integrating best-of-breed products to create a unified security posture or using a unified solution that delivers an integrated best-in-class security posture.